karen portrait circle

 There are usually five operas performed in the fall, and three in summer.
 Mostly traditional, but with one or two newer works.

-The current upcoming productions are in May and June of 2024 (current "season").
+The current upcoming productions are in October-December of 2024 (current "season").

-Tickets are on sale for three operas now:
+Tickets are on sale for two operas now:

 Opera Tickets